 Equality Action Plan

-The EAP will relate to the Department’s specific functions and aim to promote equality of opportunity and good relations by taking actions to address inequalities.
+The Department’s Equality Scheme includes a commitment to the development of an Equality Action Plan (EAP) which relates to the Department’s specific functions and aims to promote equality of opportunity and good relations by taking actions to address inequalities.

-The Department carried out an initial Audit of Inequalities and consulted on a draft Equality Action Plan.
+The Department carried out an initial Audit of Inequalities and consulted on a new draft EAP from December 2017 to February 2018.

 Disability Action Plan